mikeacjones/mft-config-sapi/README.md

 Currently, only an SFTP agent has been configured: https://github.com/mikeacjones/mft-sftp-agent

-This application shoudl be setup first as agents are dependent.
+This System API should be setup first as agents are dependent.

 # Setup
 1. Spin up a MongoDB in SE Platform